gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-arguments/profiler-fn-enter-arguments.md

 >**Get the full runnable example:** [here](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/net-internals/profiler-fn-enter-arguments/code/DevToNetProfiler)

 Today I want to guide you through the process of getting function parameters and return values.
 As always I am using the code from the last blogpost and extend it where necessary.
-For this case we have to adjust `EnterCpp` and the part of assembler code that calls this function.
+For this article we have to adjust `EnterCpp` and the part of assembler code that calls this function.

 While writing this lines I had no idea how this can be achieved.
 Of course I had the documentation about the [FunctionEnter2](https://docs.microsoft.com/de-de/dotnet/framework/unmanaged-api/profiling/functionenter2-function) callback and it's parameter `COR_PRF_FUNCTION_ARGUMENT_INFO *argumentInfo`.
 But how I had to use it was not described.
 I also found no example in the world wide web but luckily I found someone who tried the same and was asking for help in the official [dotnet repo](https://github.com/dotnet/docs/issues/6728).
 He doesn't get a complete working example but only a short explanation how he can get what he wants.
 This was enough for me to figure out the remaining stuff.